samuelcardillo/smarthome/README.md

 ## TO DO :

 Lot of improvments will come in few days in order to make the plateform smarter.
-The architecture will change from sentence = action to action = sentence(s).
-Wait and see, the code will be published over here.